MarMarhoun/freelance_work/side_projects/NLP_projs/eda_streamlit/readme.md

 Lemmatization or stemming: Reducing words to their base or root form.
 Removing URLs, numbers, and special characters.
 Lowercasing: Convert all text to lowercase for consistency.

+# Book summarization using streamlit and tensorflow

+The file **book_sum.ipynb** contains a code to summarize a book using Streamlit and TensorFlow, you can create a user-friendly web application that allows users to upload a book, preprocess the text data, and then generate a summary using a trained summarization model.